-Mason F. Bias, M.D., F.A.C.S. and Michael V. Stock, M.D. are now performing Bladeless Cataract Surgery !!
+Mason F. Bias, M.D., F.A.C.S. is now performing Bladeless Cataract Surgery !!

-Our Surgeons are now pleased to offer Bladeless Cataract Surgery to our patients at Visionary Eyecare & Surgery.
+Our Surgeon is pleased to offer Bladeless Cataract Surgery to our patients at Visionary Eyecare & Surgery.
 The LenSx® Femtosecond Laser allows them to plan and perform a procedure that’s completely customized for each of your eyes.
 For more than a decade, femtosecond lasers have helped surgeons perform LASIK with unparalleled precision and accuracy.
 Now the LenSx® Laser brings advanced accuracy and reproducibility to cataract surgery.

 - A bladeless procedure that’s personalized to your eyes